MicrosoftDocs/power-automate-docs/articles/process-mining-tutorial.md

 ## Understand the process map with different views

 The green nodes represent steps common to both views.
-Red node represents the step that take place only in the process with a special voucher (as indicated by the **Compare** legend).
+A red node represents the step that takes place only in the process with a special voucher (as indicated by the **Compare** legend).
 Blue nodes represent steps that take place only in the paths with standard voucher.

 :::image type="content" source="media/process-mining-tutorial/compare-legend.png" alt-text="Screenshot of a process map with color nodes.":::